GhostLyrics/ipics2014-essay/essay.markdown

 Going through the tweets from oldest to newest, there are many things to learn.

-* running Apple's OS X 10.10 during public beta phase, though it does not say if in a VM or on bare metal.
+* running Apple's OS X 10.10 during public beta phase, though it does not say whether in a VM or on bare metal.
 Also does not say if testing or for production.
 * access to Apple developer portal
 * proponent of encryption
 * running the package manager Homebrew, building packages for other users